chinjon/python_examples/intro_comp_sci/intro_to_python.md

 * names used to associate with values
 * names give descriptions to values
+  * can be:
+    * descriptive
+    * meaningful
+    * helps you read cod
+* values
+  * can be:
+    * infomration stored
+    * can be updated
-* kwywords can not be used to naem variables
+* keywords can not be used to naem variables
 * compute the right hand side => value
   * store it (aka bind it) in the left hand side => variable
 * left hand side will be replaced with new value